-The Wei-1 well (the "Well") is currently being drilled by the Company and Frontera Energy Corporation ("Frontera"), joint venture partners (the "Joint Venture"), the Company holds a 32.00% participating interest with Frontera holding the remaining 68.00% participating interest in the Corentyne block.
-The Well, planned to be drilled to a total depth of 20,500 feet, to date has been successfully drilled to a depth of 19,142 feet.
+On June 11, 2023, the Wei-1 well, reached a total depth of 20,450 feet (total depth planned 20,500 feet) and wireline logging operations were completed on June 23, 2023.
+The Wei-1 well operations were completed on July 5, 2023, and the rig was released.
+The Wei-1 well was drilled by the Company and Frontera Energy Corporation ("Frontera"), joint venture partners (the "Joint Venture"), the Company holds 32.00% participating interest with Frontera holding the remaining 68.00% participating interest in the Corentyne block.
 Wei-1 is located 14 kilometers west of the Kawa-1 discovery well announced by the Joint Venture last year.